rucha1999/Fashion-Mnist/README.md

 training set of 60,000 examples and a test set of 10,000 examples.
 Each example is a 28x28 grayscale image, associated with a label from 10 classes.

-Data-set is publicly available on kaggle and Zalando Fashion MNIST repository on Github.
+Data-set is publicly available on kaggle and Zalando Fashion MNIST repository on Github (https://github.com/zalandoresearch/fashion-mnist).

 Fashion-MNIST is intended as direct drop-in replacement for the original MNIST dataset.
 It shares the same image size and structure of training and testing splits.